jwplayer/buildpipe-buildkite-plugin/README.md

 projects:
  - label: project1
    path: project1/  # changes in this dir will trigger steps for project1
-   skip:
-     - test  # skip steps with label test
-     - deploy*  # skip steps with label matching deploy* (e.g. deploy-prd)
+   skip: deploy*  # skip steps with label matching deploy* (e.g. deploy-prd)
  - label: project2
    skip: test
+   path:
-   path: project2/
+      - project2/
+      - project1  # you can trigger a project using multiple paths
  - label: project3
-   skip: deploy-stg
-   path:
+   skip:  # you can skip a list of projects
+     - test
-     - project3/
+     - deploy-stg
-     - project2/somedir/  # project3 steps will also be triggered by changes in this dir
+   path: project3/somedir/  # subpaths can also be triggered
-steps:  # the same as regular buildkite steps
+steps:  # the same schema as regular buildkite pipeline steps
   - label: test
     env:
       BUILDPIPE_SCOPE: project  # this variable ensures a test step is generated for each project
     command:
-      - cd $$BUILDPIPE_PROJECT_PATH
+      - cd $$BUILDPIPE_PROJECT_PATH  # BUILDPIPE_PROJECT_PATH will be set by buildpipe
       - make test
   - wait
   - label: build